Muxelchen/Roomies/docs/API_DOCUMENTATION.md

-# HouseHero API Documentation
+# Roomies API Documentation

 ## Overview

-This document provides comprehensive API documentation for HouseHero's core services and managers.
+This document provides comprehensive API documentation for Roomies's core services and managers.
 All APIs are designed with SwiftUI and follow modern iOS development patterns.

 ## Table of Contents